JensenGao/caffe-python-interface/README.md

 draw loss and accuracy,
 and ploy.py(draw loss and accuracy real time, it also used in my road classification project.) and so on.

+train.txt and test.txt is used in ImageDate layer.